Particle Physics at the European Spallation Source: The HIBEAM/NNBAR program

 \subsection{Introduction}

-Of all the empirically observed conservation laws, the conservation of baryon number is arguably the most fragile.
-Should baryon number violation (BNV) not be a feature of Nature, the Standard Model would be falsified~\cite{Klinkhamer:1984di} and the dynamic generation of the observed matter-antimatter symmetry would not be possible~\cite{Sakharov:1967dj}.
+Of all the empirically observed conservation laws, the conservation of baryon number is among the most fragile.
+Baryon number violation (BNV) is required to understand the dynamic generation of the observed matter-antimatter symmetry~\cite{Sakharov:1967dj}.
 It is perhaps most appropriate to discuss not {\it whether} baryon number is violated but {\it in which channels} baryon number is violated.
 The HIBEAM/NNBAR program\footnote{The acronym HIBEAM stands for {\bf H}igh {\bf I}ntensity {\bf B}aryon {\bf E}xtraction And {\bf M}easurement.}~\cite{Addazi:2020nlz,Backman:2022szk} takes advantage of the unique opportunity provided by the world's brightest neutron source, the ESS, for a two-stage (HIBEAM and then NNBAR) and long-term series of experiments of increasing sensitivity to search for BNV via the conversion of neutrons to antineutrons and/or sterile neutrons.
 The program encompasses $\Delta B=1,2$ processes and will achieve an improvement in the sensitivity for discovery of neutron conversions by three orders of magnitude compared with previous searches~\cite{Bressi:1989zd,Bressi:1990zx,Fidecaro:1985cm,BaldoCeolin:1994jz}.

 Like the photon and neutrino, which may potentially mix with axion-like particles~\cite{Holdom:1985ag,Foot:1988aq} and sterile neutrinos~\cite{Pontecorvo:1967fh}, respectively, neutron mixing is an ideal portal to physics beyond the SM.
 It is a quasi-stable and electrically neutral particle that can be copiously produced.
 The observation of neutron mixing would address open questions in modern physics.
 As described further in Section~\ref{sec:theorynnbar}, BNV-violating neutron conversions into antineutrons and/or sterile neutrons are generic probes of new physics, address the matter-antimatter asymmetry and could point to the existence of a hidden sector of particles, thus shedding light on dark matter\cite{Nussinov:2001rb,Dvali:1999gf,Barbier:2004ez,Dutta:2005af,Calibbi:2016ukt,Berezhiani:2015uya,Dev:2015uca,Allahverdi:2017edd,Dvali:2009ne,Berezhiani:2003xm,Berezhiani:2005ek}.
 It should also be added that unlike the photon and neutrino, there have been comparatively few high sensitivity searches with neutrons, owing to infrastructure requirements, as would be satisfied at the ESS.